An energy-based summation-by-parts finite difference method for the wave equation in second order form: Preliminaries

 with eigenvalues

 We observe that all eigenvalues are distinct.
-Since $\lambda_1 = 0$, the rank of $A$ is $n-1$.
-For the fourth and sixth order SBP operators with constant coefficients, Assumption \ref{assumptionA} is proved in \cite{Eriksson2021}, where the explicit formulas for the Moore-Penrose inverse of $A$ are also derived.
+Since $\lambda_1 = 0$, the rank of $A$ is $n-1$, and Assumption \ref{assumptionA} is true. \reviii{For the second and fourth order SBP operators with constant coefficient, Assumption \ref{assumptionA} is proved in \cite{Eriksson2021} using the result from \cite{Eriksson2020}, and the explicit formulas for the Moore-Penrose inverse of $A$ are also derived. }